transpchan/Live3D-v2/README.md

 ### Project history

-<i>2022/08</i> @transpchan is no longer author[^1] of  [Live3Dv1 paper](https://github.com/transpchan/Live3D/issues/1#issuecomment-1173902028) .
-He therefore is no longer involved in the submittion to AAAI, and IJCAI, which is made by other authors alone.
+<i>2022/08</i> @transpchan is no longer author[^1] of  [the Live3Dv1 paper](https://github.com/transpchan/Live3D/) [[see CoNR draft]](https://github.com/transpchan/transpchan.github.io/blob/57efe17cdce35cf2c49c8d11ebd9bac108d1ac59/live3d/CoNR.pdf).
+He is therefore no longer involved in the submittions of Live3Dv1 to AAAI, and IJCAI, which were made by other authors alone.

 **Call for Authors/Contributors: Please contact me if you are willing to be the author of the paper of v2 and future versions, or if you are willing to sponsor furher research.
 Pull requests are also welcome!!**